Talk about a moment that changed your life

 I will never say I don’t have flaws, honestly I think I am full of them.
 My most destructive is that I have always had a temper, I lack patience both with situations and people.
 I have never been a violent person, however there was a day in my marriage where I realized if I didn’t get my anger in check I might end up throwing everything away.
 Let me back track so this entry makes sense….

-My ex husband was once a good man and I won’t pretend I was without fault in the deterioration of our relationship.
-There was a turning point in our relationship where I started to resent him.
-I cooked, cleaned, paid the bills, laundry, grocery shopped while he just acted like a child then he stopped having sex with me.
+My ex husband wasn’t always a terrible man and I won’t pretend I was without fault in the deterioration of our relationship.
+There was a turning point where I started to resent him.
+I cooked, cleaned, paid the bills, did the laundry, grocery shopped while he just acted like a child then he stopped having sex with me.
 I can assume he grew to resent me as well.
 Anyways, the point of explaining this is that my marriage was abusive.
-My ex husband was an alcoholic, he was angry when he drank, used to say awful things (as did I in retaliation) and a couple times it got physical.
+My ex husband was an alcoholic, he was angry when he drank, often times violent, used to say awful things (as did I in retaliation) and a couple times it got physical.
 We brought out the worst in each other.